 Where are these dollars going?
 According to a report from eMarketer, one of the most attractive buys for pet owners is premium pet food.

 “US spending on pet care continues to rise.
 Why?
 Pet food trends follow human fancies, which means a growing focus on wellness that has extended to furry members of the family.
 Nielsen saw a 36% increase in household pet food spending from 2007-2017, driven by sales of premium brands.
-In 2017, consumers spent an average of $710 on pets, per the US Bureau of Labor Statistics, which, as Quartz reported, is higher than spending on cable TV.
+In 2017, consumers spent an average of $710 on pets, per the US Bureau of Labor Statistics, which, as Quartz reported, is higher than spending on cable TV.”

 According to another survey from Packaged Facts, “people who purchased higher-priced pet food, particularly dog food, tend to be more likely to purchase online.”

 Raw ingredients, probiotics, and non-GMO pet food product searches are all booming, according to a Nielsen report cited by eMarketer.
-Petfood retailers should be at the front of innovation adoption, and SwiftERM offers a free trial of a promised 1500% ROI solution which identified imminent consumer purchases and secures them, in addition to existing software installed.
+Petfood retailers should be at the front of innovation adoption, and SwiftERM offers a free trial of a promised 1500% ROI solution which identifies imminent consumer purchases and secures them, in addition to existing software installed.